Soccer Injuries

 Groin Soccer Injury

-Groin is one of the most common soccer related injury and it happens to every player several times throughout their soccer career.
+Groin is one of the most common soccer related injuries that prevents player from any sudden movements on the field.
+This injury occurs to every player several times throughout their soccer career.

-Best way to treat this soccer related injury is to rest and only come back when you have full range of motion in your leg without any pain.
+Best way to treat groin soccer injury is to rest and ONLY come back when there is a full range of motion in the players leg, without any pain.

 Hamstring Injury in Soccer